 System sound configuration:

-Make sure that your audio system is correctly configured (sound card driver/DirectSound for Windows, ALSA for Linux, Audio Mixer for Oracle Solaris operating system).
+Ensure that your audio system is correctly configured (sound card driver/DirectSound for Windows, ALSA for Linux, Audio Mixer for Oracle Solaris).
 In addition, ensure that your speakers are connected and that your sound card volume and mute state are adjusted to the appropriate value.
 To test your sound configuration, run any native sound application and play some sound through it.

 artsd) opens the audio device exclusively, thereby denying Java Sound access to the device.